williamdlees/IgLabel/README.md

 ![mouse_b6.csv](mouse_b62.png)

-Finally, running Query again tells us that all these sequences are accounted for, and suggests no actions:
+Running Query again tells us that all these sequences are accounted for, and suggests no actions:

 ```commandline